Cognex (NASDAQ:CGNX) Rating Increased to Strong-Buy at Raymond James

-Raymond James upgraded shares of Cognex (NASDAQ:CGNX) from an outperform rating to a strong-buy rating in a research note issued to investors on Wednesday morning, Analyst Ratings Network reports.
-They currently have $120.00 target price on the scientific and technical instruments company’s stock, up from their previous target price of $100.00.
+Cognex (NASDAQ:CGNX) was upgraded by investment analysts at Raymond James from an “outperform” rating to a “strong-buy” rating in a report issued on Tuesday, Benzinga reports.
+The firm presently has a $120.00 target price on the scientific and technical instruments company’s stock, up from their previous target price of $100.00.
+Raymond James’ target price points to a potential upside of 55.14% from the stock’s current price.

-Several other research firms have also recently weighed in on CGNX.
-Cowen upped their price target on shares of Cognex from $85.00 to $105.00 and gave the stock an outperform rating in a report on Friday, February 12th.
-Morgan Stanley upped their price target on shares of Cognex from $68.00 to $72.00 and gave the stock an underweight rating in a report on Thursday, May 13th.
-Finally, Zacks Investment Research cut shares of Cognex from a buy rating to a hold rating in a report on Monday.
-Three analysts have rated the stock with a sell rating, three have issued a hold rating, three have assigned a buy rating and one has issued a strong buy rating to the company.
-Cognex currently has an average rating of Hold and a consensus target price of $79.13.
+A number of other equities analysts also recently weighed in on the stock.
+Cowen boosted their target price on shares of Cognex from $85.00 to $105.00 and gave the stock an “outperform” rating in a report on Friday, February 12th.
+Zacks Investment Research downgraded shares of Cognex from a “buy” rating to a “hold” rating in a report on Monday, May 17th.
+Finally, Morgan Stanley upped their price objective on shares of Cognex from $68.00 to $72.00 and gave the company an “underweight” rating in a report on Thursday, May 13th.
+Three research analysts have rated the stock with a sell rating, three have given a hold rating, three have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+The company has an average rating of “Hold” and an average price target of $79.13.

-The company also recently announced a quarterly dividend, which will be paid on Friday, June 4th.
-Stockholders of record on Friday, May 21st will be issued a dividend of $0.06 per share.
-The ex-dividend date of this dividend is Thursday, May 20th.
-This represents a $0.24 dividend on an annualized basis and a dividend yield of 0.32%.
-Cognex’s dividend payout ratio is currently 20.69%.

-In other news, Director Jerry A. Schneider sold 5,000 shares of the stock in a transaction dated Thursday, March 18th.
-The shares were sold at an average price of $82.26, for a total transaction of $411,300.00.
-Following the completion of the sale, the director now directly owns 5,000 shares in the company, valued at $411,300.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, EVP Carl Gerst sold 115,000 shares of the stock in a transaction dated Tuesday, February 23rd.
-The stock was sold at an average price of $82.76, for a total transaction of $9,517,400.00.
-Over the last quarter, insiders have sold 129,800 shares of company stock valued at $10,781,888.
-5.20% of the stock is currently owned by company insiders.
+In related news, Director Jerry A. Schneider sold 5,000 shares of the company’s stock in a transaction dated Thursday, March 18th.
+The shares were sold at an average price of $82.26, for a total value of $411,300.00.
+Following the transaction, the director now directly owns 5,000 shares in the company, valued at $411,300.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Corporate insiders own 3.90% of the company’s stock.

 Cognex Corporation provides machine vision products that capture and analyze visual information in order to automate manufacturing and distribution tasks worldwide.
 Its machine vision products are used to automate the manufacturing and tracking of discrete items, including mobile phones, aspirin bottles, and automobile tires by locating, identifying, inspecting, and measuring them during the manufacturing or distribution process.